 The SSA keeps a listing of medical conditions/impairments that are associated with arthritis.
 Under these listings, there are several arthritis conditions that meet the medical threshold of the SSA and immediately qualify you for benefits.
 These include:

 Arthritis can cause your joints to experience major dysfunction due to deformities such as misalignments, shortening of the joint or chronic pain and stiffness.
 If your condition has led to a dysfunction in any of your joints, you can automatically qualify for benefits.
-Your medical records should prove that your joint isn’t functioning normally through x-rays and other medical imaging tools.
+Your medical records (X-rays and other imaging tools) and a statement from your doctor should prove that your joint isn’t functioning normally.

 Your arthritis should also show a defect in your hip, ankle or knees that makes it difficult to walk; or a disruption in your shoulder, wrist or elbow that makes it difficult to hold and lift items.